madebyollin/singing-style-transfer/documents/Project Proposal.md

 A user (music producer / artist) submits a *style* audio file (assumed to be an acapella, a.k.a. a soloed sung vocal) and a *content* audio file to the app.
 The style from the *style* audio file is applied to the content from the *content* audio file, the result is converted back to a waveform representation, and the transferred audio is presented back to the user.
 If the result is low quality, it may only be used for inspiration or as a backing track, as with current-day vocoders; if the result is very good, it could be used for enhancing a lead vocal to match a professionally edited reference vocal.

 This task (singing style transfer) is analogous to the task of image style transfer pioneered in Gatys et al (2015) and related to the task of image-to-image translation developed in Pix2Pix, MUNIT, and others, but it has proved much less tractable so far.
+The primary constraint is on the quality of the generated audio; the system does not need to be cheap or fast, but it must produce moderate-to-high-quality results in order to have value as a tool for production.

 ## Design Strategy

 > Provide a description of the overall design, its major components, and their purpose.
 Include an architectural diagram (showing how the components interact) if appropriate.

-The overall app consists of a simple web frontend allowing submission of audio to a python webserver running the main style transfer module.
-The main style transfer module will be implemented using librosa for audio conversion and (hopefully) Keras for the neural net.
-The network itself may require several versions to settle on a successful architecture, but an initial implementation would be an image-to-image GAN operating on slices of the input audio, using a spectrogram feature representation.
-We can gradually add in greater hand-engineering of portions (e.g. pitch recognition, sibilant recognition, EQ matching) to improve the quality of the generated output.
+An overall app would consist of a simple web frontend allowing submission of audio to a python webserver running the main style transfer module.
+The main style transfer module would be implemented using `librosa` for audio conversion and some combination of hand-engineered-processing (using `librosa` and other python libraries for audio/image processing) and neural-network based processing (using Keras, PyTorch or TensorFlow).
+Most processing will occur in the spectrogram domain.

-> Tk architecture diagram
->
+#### Dataset:

+We will likely need to collect:

+* A (small) parallel dataset of aligned audio files containing the same content with different styles.
+This allows us to develop an understanding for the components of style in order to refine our processing modules, and also provides a testing mechanism (since if we have two content-equivalent files $a,b$, each cut in half to form $a_1, a_2,b_1,b_2$, style transfer with style $a_1$ and content $b_2$ should produce $a_2$).
+We can build this dataset using covers available on YouTube and SoundCloud.
+For example, here are three different spectrograms of Ariana Grande - One More Time (original, and two covers) collected during our early exploration:

+  \vspace{0.5em}\begin{center}
+  \includegraphics[width=0.5\textwidth]{report_design_data.jpg}
+  \end{center}

+* A larger non-parallel dataset of acapellas for training learned-processing modules.
+This is *mostly* already collected (we have 32 high-quality acapellas available from the AcapellaBot project), but we could add to it / clean it up a bit.

+#### Non-Learned Processing:

+Hand-engineered processing modules will likely include:

+- Low-level style transfer (including transfer of vibrato and reverb tails) so that the shape of individual harmonics matches the style audio.
+- Sound-conditioned spectral envelope matching and amplitude matching (including recovery of missing harmonics or high-frequency detail) to make the dynamics and mixing for vocal sounds (sibilants, vowels, in/exhalations) match those in the style audio.
+- Global smoothed spectral envelope matching to achieve similar overall mixing.

+#### Learned Processing:

+Neural-network processing modules will likely include:

+- Spectrogram-domain post-processing to remove artifacts (particularly with respect to output phase)
+- Audio-domain post-processing to remove artifacts and improve plausibility of the generated audio.

+The networks may require several versions to settle on a successful architecture, but an initial implementation would be an image-to-image GAN operating on slices of the input audio, using a spectrogram feature representation.
+It is highly probable that adversarial networks will be required to generate plausible, sharp output.
+As the project progresses, we may be able to replace or subsume hand-engineered components by neural networks once we understand the subproblems better.

+#### Frontend

+The frontend is a much lower priority than the backend (since even a command line tool would be useful), but if we are able to generate results an ideal frontend would be something like:

+\vspace{0.5em}\begin{center}
+\includegraphics[width=0.75\textwidth]{report_design_frontend.jpg}
+\end{center}

 ## Design Unknowns / Risks

 > Describe the features of your design that your group is least familiar with and with which there is no prior experience.
 These are the issues to tackle first!

-The primary challenge is the development of a neural net architecture capable of robust style transfer.
-I have prior experience with all of the software used for the project.
-Although I've implemented neural nets for audio processing before, and I've tested naive image-based style transfer, neither myself (nor anyone else) has yet developed a *successful and robust* audio style transfer architecture for singing audio.
+The primary challenge is the development of a qualitatively good style transfer mechanism (including developing a good conceptual description of what style *is* with respect to audio).

+Although we've implemented neural nets for audio processing before, and have tested naive image-based style transfer, neither us (nor anyone else) have yet developed an audio style transfer architecture for singing audio that products *intelligible* and *plausible* results.

 Example approaches: